mjmenger/helm-charts/charts/portkeyenterprise/README.md

     helm delete my-releasename

 ## Create a file with configuration parameters
-In this example, it is saved as `environment.yaml`
+In this example, it is saved as `env.yaml`.
+These are values you receive from portkey.ai.
 ```yaml
 environment:
   create: true